Carlos Correa Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).
+- The Orioles' 4.18 team ERA ranks 16th across all league pitching staffs.

-- Orioles pitchers combine to allow 106 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to give up 106 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The righty last appeared on Monday against the New York Yankees, when he tossed six innings, allowing two earned runs while giving up five hits.
+- His last appearance came on Tuesday against the New York Yankees, when the right-hander threw six innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.